 Renewable energy lending

-Percentage of our loans to the renewable energy sector
+Percentage of our loans and investments to the renewable energy sector

 Our vision on renewable energy